UF-ACE/ACE_Website/README.md

 `/routes`: specifies the routing behavior for each data type's functions (i.e. what URLs API calls should be directed to)

 # Notes
+- As noted above, production testing should call `npm run dev` to start both the frontend and backend.
+This will simulate the application's deployment environment.
+It will subsequently be accessible at [http://localhost:3000](http://localhost:3000).
 - The `/uploads` folder contains images uploaded via the admin dashboard. `.gitignore` specifies that the contents of this folder are not included in Git pushes, but the folder itself will always be present for local storage.

 - Images are stored in Mongo as array buffers encoded with base64.
 As such, they have to be decoded after they are retrieved and before they are displayed to the user.